metomi/rose/sphinx/tutorial/rose/furthertopics/rose-arch.rst

 Save your changes and run the suite::

+   cd ~/cylc-src/rose-arch-tutorial
-   cylc validate rose-arch-tutorial
+   cylc validate .
-   cylc install rose-arch-tutorial
+   cylc install
    cylc play rose-arch-tutorial

 View the suite output using ``cylc cat-log`` and inspect the